dreitan1/IPPSDesign/README.md

 # IPPSDesign

-Repository for the forward and inverse models for Photonic Power Splitters and their characteristic wavelengths.
+Repository for the forward and inverse models for mapping Photonic Power Splitters and their characteristic wavelengths.